JiaxuLou/JiaxuLou.github.io/_pages/about.md

 image: user.jpg
 ---

 Hi there!
 My name is Jiaxu Lou, and you can also call me Julia.
 I am a huge fan of detective-themed works and Japanese animation.
-I have been a fan of the classic Japanese detective anime "Detective Conan" for six years.
+In particular, I have been a fan of the classic Japanese detective anime "Detective Conan" for six years.
 For academics, I am interested in psychology and Japanese cultural & animation studies.

 *These are some of my treasured anime merchandise.*
 ![](/images/about_1.jpg)<br>

-I wanted to combine my obsession for Japanese anime with my academic interest: Psychology.
+I wanted to combine my love for Japanese anime with my academic interest: Psychology.
 This is how I established the Animation Therapy Program.

 ***
 ### Animation Therapy Program (ATP)